Join the Team

 ACA functions as a laboratory for innovations in community-driven development and legal strategies.
 We then teach our lessons to partners throughout West Africa, helping them to implement our methods and serve an ever-greater circle of communities.

-- Analyze monitoring, evaluation, and research data and participate in discussions to present findings
+- Analyze monitoring, evaluation, and research data and participate in discussions to present findings to partner organizations to stimulate discussions on project efficiency and effectiveness with partners.

 Required Qualifications

-- Bachelor’s degree in statistics, quantitative discipline, economics, or other field related.
+- Bachelor’s degree in statistics, quantitative discipline, economics, or other related field

 - Demonstrable experience in developing and refining data collection tools